ZarahZmith/FlexyBlog/README.md

 Creator: Sarah "H" Smith

 I began by separating the HTML into sections via CSS by utilizing colored borders I later commented out.
 Once I knew the main areas' breakdown I was able to adjust the content within.
 Setting the elements to flex required considering descendancy.
 I worded with the main elements before attempting adjustments to the header and footer.
+Media queries added to allow for different views on various screens.
+SASS used to re-do CSS in a simpler, more organized way.